Terms of Website Use

-6. Title & Risk
+6. Title and risk

 6.1 The risk in the Goods shall pass to the Customer on completion of delivery.

-6.2 Title to the Goods shall not pass to the Customer until the Supplier has received payment in full (in cash or cleared funds) for:
+6.2 Title to the Goods shall not pass to the Customer until the earlier of:

 6.3 Until title to the Goods has passed to the Customer, the Customer shall:

-(b) store the Goods separately from all other goods held by the Customer so that they remain readily identifiable as the Supplier's property;
+(a) store the Goods separately from all other goods held by the Customer so that they remain readily identifiable as the Supplier's property;

-(c) not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;
+(b) not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;

-(d) maintain the Goods in satisfactory condition and keep them insured against all risks for their full price on the Supplier's behalf from the date of delivery;
+(c) maintain the Goods in satisfactory condition and keep them insured against all risks for their full price on the Supplier's behalf from the date of delivery;

-(f) give the Supplier such information relating to the Goods as the Supplier may require from time to time.
+(e) give the Supplier such information relating to the Goods as the Supplier may require from time to time.

-6.4 If before title to the Goods passes to the Customer the Customer becomes subject to any of the events listed in clause 13.1(b) to clause 13.1(i), or the Supplier reasonably believes that any such event is about to happen and notifies the Customer accordingly, then, without limiting any other right or remedy the Supplier may have:
+6.5 If before title to the Goods passes to the Customer the Customer becomes subject to any of the events listed in clause 14.1(b) to clause clause 14.1(d)(inclusive), or the Supplier reasonably believes that any such event is about to happen and notifies the Customer accordingly, then, without limiting any other right or remedy the Supplier may have: